Health Care Flexible Spending Account & Dependent Care Assistance Program

 - Participation begins first of the month following the qualifying event.

-- Reminder: Determine if you will have any funds, up to $500, carried over to the next year.
+- Reminder: if you have any funds remaining at the end of the year, up to $550 will carry over to the next plan year.

 - If you decide to enroll, estimate anticipated out-of-pocket medical, prescription drug, dental and/or vision expenses for the year (effective date through December 31).

-- If you do not incur the total expense prior to December 31st or claim all out-of-pocket expenses by April 30, the health care plan allows a maximum of $500 in unused health care contributions to be carried over to the next plan year.
-The carry over amount will be a combined total of FSA + HRA cannot be greater than $500, if greater the HRA is reduced or forfeited.
-The carry over amount will be available to claim after April 30, adding to the current year available funds.
+- If you do not incur the total expense prior to December 31 or claim all out-of-pocket expenses by April 30, the health care plan allows a maximum of $550 in unused health care contributions to be carried over to the next plan year.
+The carry-over amount will be available to claim after April 30, adding to the current year available funds.

 Dependent Care Assistance Program: